Resources: Juvenile Justice

 The Damaged Juvenile Justice and Detention System in Wyoming.
 A COMPREHENSIVE REPORT and POLICY RECOMMENDATIONS.

-The National Juvenile Justice Network has member organizations like the Wyoming Children’s Law Center all over the country, all working to reform the youth justice system.
+(NJJN) has member organizations like the Wyoming Children’s Law Center all over the country, all working to reform the youth justice system.
 Be sure to check out their online library!

-The National Juvenile Defender Center (NJDC) provides support to public defenders, appointed counsel, law school clinical programs, and non-profit law centers to ensure quality representation in urban, suburban, rural, and tribal areas.
+(NJDC) provides support to public defenders, appointed counsel, law school clinical programs, and non-profit law centers to ensure quality representation in urban, suburban, rural, and tribal areas.
 NJDC also offers a wide range of integrated services to juvenile defenders, including training, technical assistance, policy advocacy, capacity building, networking, collaboration, and coordination.